Ways to get involved

 Roots Renewal Ranch

-Santé Center For Healing
+Santé Center for Healing

 Shatterproof

-The Salvation Army Denton
+The Salvation Army Ft.
+Worth

-UNT Rehabilitation and Health Services
+UNT Department of Rehabilitation & Health Services

 Well Culture Counseling